Yandex Cloud

 Warning

-The list of security groups assigned to the cluster will be completely overwritten by the list in the securityGroupIds parameter.
+The list of security groups assigned to the cluster will be completely overwritten by the list provided in the securityGroupIds parameter.

 Before running your request, make sure the list includes all the required security group IDs, including existing ones.